The Winter Night Sky

 Turn around toward the north and find the Big Dipper off to the east.
 Follow the two stars at the end of the bowl to find Polaris (the North Star) at the end of the tail of the Little Dipper.
 Notice that the Little Dipper is always found curved in toward the Big Dipper.
 You might see the queen Cassiopeia on the opposite side (west) looking like a big W or M. Nearby is the faint King Cepheus resembling a child’s drawing of a house.

-See our webpage about The Night Sky and a few suggested smart phone and tablet apps along with links to various star maps including Stellarium Web.
-The Astronomical League has monthly sky charts (see below).
-You might also visit the new Kaleideum Digital Dome Planetarium for their sky tours (general museum admission rates apply).
+See our introduction to The Night Sky and a few suggested smart phone and tablet apps along with links to various star maps including Stellarium Web.
+The Astronomical League has monthly sky charts.
+You might also visit the new Kaleideum Digital Dome Planetarium for their sky tours (museum admission rates apply).

 Several deep-sky objects are found in and around Auriga.